 - Annual departmental review of graded assignments and exams and samples of student writing

 - Performance on exams

 Indirect Measures of Student Learning

 - Alumni and employer satisfaction

-A student with a major in another department may minor in Political Science with the approval of the Political Science Department Chair.
-Eighteen hours of approved course work is required.
-PSC 105 Intro to Political Science or PSC 202 Political Sciences Social Sciences, two (2) 100-200 level courses and three (3) 300-400 level courses.
+A student with a major in another department may minor in Political Science with the approval of the Department of Political Science chair.

 Tuition and Fees